JaneliaSciComp/JaneliaDataStandards/CONTRIBUTING.md

 Use the existing posts as a template, at least for the header block.

 The workflow for submitting a PR (should you wish to do so) is as follows: \
-Clone the repo > create your feature branch > do some work > do `quarto preview` to render the website, host it locally, and see it in your browser > `git commit` and `git push` as usual.
+Clone the repo > create your feature branch > do some work > do `quarto render` to convert your markdown pages to html > Optionally do `quarto preview` to host the site locally and see it in your browser > `git commit` and `git push` as usual.

-Please render the markdown pages to html before your final push using either `quarto preview` or `quarto render`.
+Whether or not you are submitting a PR, and whether or not you wish to preview the updates in your browser, please render the site before your final push using `quarto render`.
-The latter will build the site pages without opening a browser tab.
 You will need quarto installed.
 This workflow is described in the [quarto docs for GitHub Pages](https://quarto.org/docs/publishing/github-pages.html) (option #1 of 3).

 The rendered site pages are automatically stored in, and deployed from, /docs/ on the main branch, so please do not manually modify that folder.